hildaaaa/pycon-tdd/step-by-step-guide.md

     class StringMummifierTestCase(TestCase):
         def test_should_not_mummify_empty_string(self):
+            # Arrange
             word = ""

+            # Act
             mummifier = StringMummifier()
-            mummified_word = mummifier.mommify(word)
+            mummified_word = mummifier.mummify(word)

+            # Assert
             self.assertEqual("", mummified_word)
     ```

+    4. Run the test

+       In your project folder, you can run `python3 -m unittest test_string_mummifier.py`

+       Or if you are using an IDE like PyCharm, you should be able to run tests from the IDE itself by right clicking the test method name and selecting 'Run unittests for ...'

+    You would see that now would throw the below error:

+    `ImportError: cannot import name 'StringMummifier'`

+    This is because we've not implemented the class yet!
+Let's do that now.

-2. Create a file called string_mummifier.py
-You will use this file to write the code for your solution
+2. Create a file called `string_mummifier.py` (You will use this file to write the code for your solution)

-   1. Create a python class StringMummifier and a method in the class called mummify that takes in a word
+   1. Create a python class `StringMummifier` and a method in the class called `mummify` that takes in a word.
+For now let's just make the method return None.

     ```python
     class StringMummifier: